 Mark Twain said, “Quitting smoking is easy.
 I’ve done it a thousand times.”
 Maybe you’ve tried to quit, too.
 Why is quitting and staying quit hard for so many people?
-The answer is nicotine.
+The answer is mainly nicotine.

 How nicotine gets in, where it goes, and how long it stays

 Nicotine affects many parts of your body, including your heart and blood vessels, your hormones, the way your body uses food (your metabolism), and your brain.
-Nicotine can be found in breast milk and even in the cervical mucus of a female smoker.
+Nicotine can be found in breast milk and even in the cervical mucus of female smokers.
 During pregnancy, nicotine crosses the placenta and has been found in amniotic fluid and the umbilical cord blood of newborn infants.

 Different factors affect how long it takes the body to remove nicotine and its by-products.
-In most cases, regular smokers will still have nicotine or its by-products, such as cotinine, in their bodies for about 3 to 4 days after stopping.
+In most cases, regular smokers will still have nicotine and/or its by-products, such as cotinine, in their bodies for about 3 to 4 days after stopping.

 How nicotine hooks smokers